meilerlab/vustruct/RunThePipeline.md

 ## Pipeline step 1: Create a work plan from the csv file

-**(Don't stress over remembering commands.
-Use the standard '-h' option for a helpful reminder of required inputs)**
+**(Don't stress over remembering command line arguments.
+Use the standard '-h' option for a helpful reminder of the default inputs)**

 Be sure to specify the global and local config files, as well as your job name.
 Your command sequence will look like:

 % cd ~/psbwork
-$ psb_plan.py UDN123456 -u mothcw.config
+$ psb_plan.py

 Here is what I see on my system with the above command: